 Students who have studied Japanese in Years 7 and 8 with a Learning Area Grade 'C' grade may continue in Year 9.
-Permission may be granted to students who have not studied Japanese in Year 7 and Year 8 in exceptional circumstances.

 Career pathways from studying Japanese include business and commerce, tourism and hospitality, engineering, teaching or linguistic studies.
 Many university courses are designed so a language can be studied in tandem with the course.